 Chelation therapy is an alternative treatment for various circulatory disorders, including atherosclerosis (fatty deposits on the arteries), and heart disease.
-We use the traditional ACAM (American College for Advancement in Medicine) protocol of a 1.5-3 hour drip to reduce calcium scores (and heavy metals) in cardiac patients.
-In cases of heavy metal toxicity, the more rapid administration of a different form of calcium EDTA.
+We have used both the traditional ACAM (American College for Advancement in Medicine) protocol of a 1.5-3 hour drip to attempt to reduce calcium scores (and heavy metals) in cardiac patients, and as published in the TACT trial (trial to assess chelation therapy); as well as in cases of heavy metal toxicity, the more rapid administration of a different form of calcium EDTA.

 Phosphatidyl choline is a treatment used in conjunction with traditional chelation therapy in some patients.
 In a study at Baxamed Medical Center in Switzerland, 20 patients with heart disease and re-occurring angina completed an average of 30 treatments, and 19 out of 20 were completely free of symptoms and medication.
 Likely, though not clear, this was a single component of a multi-faceted approach including diet, exercise, etc.